 Obama's press conference mirrored this with him highlighting the bright parts of humanity that come out in a tragedy.

-The people selflessly helping each other, the runners continuing to run to the hospital to donate blood.
+The people selflessly helping each other, the runners continuing to run to the hospital to donate blood, inspiring and unifying images, basically, just as like we gotta tell people something.

 Which we'll touch on a little bit down the road on this episode.

-The FBI, who was quoted by the BBC, is calling it a, quote, potential terrorist investigation that they were engaged in.
+The FBI was quoted by the BBC as calling it a quote potential terrorist investigation that they were engaged in.

 Boston Police Commissioner Edward Davis held a press conference and announced they had no specific intelligence that something like this would happen in advance.